-Since 1962, The Arc of York County's Camp Pennwood has been providing a wide range of summer camp activities, such as swimming, arts and crafts, music, sports, and games.
+Since 1962, The Arc of York and Adams Counties' Camp Pennwood has been providing a wide range of summer camp activities, such as swimming, arts and crafts, music, sports, and games.

 Camp Pennwood is a one-of-a-kind program whose goals and objectives include:

 The Camp Pennwood experience results in many positive outcomes which are especially important for individuals with cognitive and other disabilities.
 These outcomes include:

 - To provide age-appropriate programs for children and teens, emphasizing personal, socialization, and recreational skills that can be carried over into daily lives;

 - To provide maximum physical and mental stimulation during the summer months, thereby minimizing regression in skills;

 - To provide family members with a valuable respite service, as well as a developmental experience for individuals with disabilities;